niveK77pur/BSP6-Microservices/Notes/MS-ResearchQuestions.md

 ## If not, explain why and how it should the current architecture be adapted to adhere to a MS's pattern.

-# What is the role of MS in DevOps?
+# What is the role of DevOps in MS?

 - <https://martinfowler.com/articles/microservice-trade-offs.html#ops>